 Table IA.XIII shows that the results in Tables VII and VIII are robust to controlling for carbon emissions.
-This demonstrates that our measures contain additional information beyond what is reflected in emissions (the sample size is reduced in the panel due to the lower number of observations on carbon emissions).
+This finding demonstrates that our measures contain additional information beyond what is reflected in emissions (the sample size is reduced in the panel due to the lower number of observations on carbon emissions).

-In Table IA.XIV, a series of alternative specifications continue to document that CCExposure predicts green tech job creation.
-In Column 1, we dispel concerns related to strategic disclosure in earnings calls (Mayew (2008), Hassan et al. (2019)).
+In Table IA.XIV, a series of alternative specifications continue to show that CCExposure predicts green-tech job creation.
+In column (1), we dispel concerns related to strategic disclosure in earnings calls (Mayew (2008), Hassan et al. (2019)).
 One specific potential concern is that managers may want to distract attention from poor performance and strategically "cheap talk" about climate change (Hail, Kim, and Zhang (2021)).
-Following Hassan et al. (2019), we test for this possibility by adding a control for the firm's overall sentiment (share of positive and negative tone words across the earnings call transcript) and two proxies for recent performance.30 The estimates show that our results
+Following Hassan et al. (2019), we test for this possibility by adding a control for the firm's overall sentiment (share of positive and negative tone words across the earnings call transcript) and two proxies for recent performance.30 The estimates show that our results are robust to adding these controls.
+In column (2), we restrict the sample to firm-years within the BG database to ensure that the results are unaffected by how we classify the firms missing in BG; recall that we assume no green-tech job creation for these firms (BG may systematically miss scraping some firms' postings).
+In column (3), exposure is based

-30We measure performance as the pre-call stock returns accumulated over the seven days prior to the earnings call, and the earnings surprise.
+30We measure performance as the pre-call stock return accumulated over the seven days prior to the earnings call and the earnings surprise.
 Earnings surprise is defined as earnings per share before extraordinary items minus earnings per share in the same quarter of the prior year, divided by the price per share at the beginning of the quarter (Ball and Bartov (1996)).
 We average the two variables across the earnings calls of a firm-year to obtain an annual measure.

-are robust to adding these controls.
-In Column 2, we restrict the sample to firm-years within the BG database to ensure that the results are unaffected by how we classify the firms missing in BG; recall that we assume no green tech job creation for them (BG may systematically miss scraping some firms' postings).
-In Column 3, exposure is based on a count of bigrams in the Q&A session, that is, the part of the call that is less under management control and, in turn, less subject to concerns of strategic (non-)disclosure and greenwashing.
-In Column 4, $CCSentiment^{Pos}$ strongly predicts next-year green tech job creation, while $CCSentiment^{Neg}$ is insignificant (albeit marginally).
-In Column 5, CCRisk is positively associated with green tech job creation.
-In Column 6 to 9, we show that results are robust if we estimate OLS specifications to address potential concerns with the Poisson specification.
-We estimate models with and without industry-by-year fixed effects, and with $\#Green\ Tech\ Jobs$ or $Log(1 + \#Green\ Tech\ Jobs)$.
+on a count of bigrams in the Q&A session, that is, the part of the call that is less under management control and in turn less subject to concerns of strategic (non-)disclosure and greenwashing.
+In column (4), $CCSentiment^{Pos}$ strongly predicts next-year greentech job creation, while $CCSentiment^{Neg}$ is insignificant (albeit marginally).
+In column (5), CCRisk is positively associated with green-tech job creation.
+In column (6) to (9), results hold if we estimate OLS specifications to address potential concerns with the Poisson specification.
+We estimate models with and without industry-year fixed effects, and with #Green-Tech Jobs or Log(1 + #Green-Tech Jobs).
 We also provide estimates that replace the log1plus version of CCExposure with an unlogged version.
 Table IA.XV applies the same alternative specifications to green patenting.
-The estimates show that these results are also robust.
+The estimates show that our results continue to hold.

-Table IA.XVI reports regressions within the subsamples where the exposure measures that rely exclusively on the initial bigrams indicate zero exposure.
-In these estimations, our exposure measures keep predicting green outcomes.
-This finding corroborates the performance gain from using more subtle and less visible climate change bigrams, as the estimation is identified from the bigrams obtained through the keyword-search algorithm.
+Table IA.XVI reports regressions for the subsamples in which the exposure measures that rely exclusively on the initial bigrams indicate zero exposure.
+In these estimations, our exposure measures continue to predict green outcomes.
+This finding corroborates the performance gain from using more subtle and less visible climate change bigrams, as the estimation is identified from the bigrams obtained through the keyword search algorithm.